Pomax/socketless/docs/HOWTO.md

 });
 ```

-Your browser can then trigger this route using a page navigation to `/quit` or ``fetch(`/quit`)`` call.
+The browser can then trigger this route using a page navigation to `/quit` or ``fetch(`/quit`)`` call.
 For added security, you probably also want to make sure only the connected browser is allowed to call this route, by dynamically generating the quit route in the client class as part of browser connection, and then remove it again during browser disconnects:

 ```js
 class ClientClass {